Clarence Bradford

-Clarence O'Neal Bradford, known as C.O.
-"Clarence" Bradford (and C.O.
-"Brad" Bradford during his campaign for Harris Country District Attorney), is a Houston City Council member, a former chief of police of Houston, Texas, and in 2008 an unsuccessful Democratic Party candidate for District Attorney of Harris County, Texas.
+Clarence O'Neal "C.O."
+Bradford, known as Brad Bradford during his campaign for Harris Country District Attorney, is an American politician who served as a Houston City Council member and as chief of police of Houston, Texas.

+In 2008, Bradford was an unsuccessful Democratic Party candidate for District Attorney of Harris County, Texas.
 On November 3, 2009, Bradford was elected to the Houston City Council from At-large Position 4 and took office January 2, 2010.
-In the 2011 election, Bradford won a second term as a Houston City Councilmember.
+In the 2011 election, Bradford won a second term as a Houston City Council member.